areeta/reddit/README.md

 This is an Android mobile app that mocks [reddit](https://www.reddit.com/) threads where users can add, search, and delete messages and sub-messages through a Firebase database.

+The following functionality is **complete**:

+* [X] Connect to Firebase to store all of the Message information
+* [X] Post a message to the thread
+* [X] Be able to reply to a message, and that sub-message is indented to show a hierarchy.
+* [X] Implement two levels of messages: parent posts, and their replies
+* [X] Each message should have a score
+* [X] Ability to upvote (increase a score) and downvote (decrease a score)
+* [X] Ability to upvote (increase a score) and downvote (decrease a score)
+* [X] Flag option next to each message (every message regardless of their hierarchy) that allows a user to delete the message.
+If the user deletes a post, it should delete the post and all of the sub-posts.

+The following **optional** features could be implemented:
+* Sort messages by score
+* Allow users to add images

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: